Eagle-Tribune Gymnast of the Year

 "She really shines at the big meets," said Andover High coach Tracy Vadala.
 "She's one of those gymnasts that likes to show off her talents in the big competitions.
 You can see it in her big smile.
 And she loves to compete."

-“Her tumbling is very difficult and strong,” said Vadala.
-“Another thing that stands out about her is that she is a smart gymnast.
+"Her tumbling is very difficult and strong," said Vadala.
+"Another thing that stands out about her is that she is a smart gymnast.
 She not only knows the rules but she knows what the judges are looking for.
-She’s able to think on her feet if she needed to add a connection or move a skill around in her routine to get the most amount of points.”
+She's able to think on her feet if she needed to add a connection or move a skill around in her routine to get the most amount of point."

 She competes on the Andover High spring track team in the pole vault.